Joseph F. Rice

 Joe has held leadership and negotiating roles involving the bankruptcies of several large organizations, including AWI, Federal Mogul, Johns Manville, Celotex, Garlock, W.R.
 Grace, Babcock & Wilcox, U.S. Gypsum, Owens Corning and Pittsburgh Corning.
 He remains a key player in developing and negotiating the structured settlements of asbestos manufacturers emerging from bankruptcy and has worked on numerous Trust Advisory Committees.

-Currently, Joe serves on the Plaintiffs' Steering Committee for the Deepwater Horizon oil spill MDL In re Oil Spill by the Oil Rig "Deepwater Horizon" in the Gulf of Mexico, on April 20, 2010.
+Currently, Joe serves on the Plaintiffs' Steering Committee for MDL 2179 In re Oil Spill by the Oil Rig "Deepwater Horizon" in the Gulf of Mexico, on April 20, 2010.
 As a lead negotiator, he helped reach the two settlements with BP, one of which is the largest civil class action settlement in U.S. history.